rtfenter/AI-ML-UX-Systems-Series/README.md

 ## About This Repo

 This repository is the **central hub** for all AI & ML UX Systems work — writing, diagrams, prototypes, and conceptual models designed to demonstrate intelligence-system understanding to recruiters, hiring managers, and technical peers.

-Clean.
-Legible.
-High-signal.
-A recruiter can skim it in 20 seconds and understand exactly what you bring to an AI PM role.